Obviously Five Believers

 Nobody covered Mr. Tambourine Man and You Ain’t Going Nowhere better than The Byrds.
 Images of the past.
 Symbols of a language of signs never seen before, never heard thereafter.

-“To tell you the truth, guys, I came along to see Tom Petty and The Heartbrakers”, the Kid blurts out.
+“To tell you the truth, guys, I came along to see Tom Petty and The Heartbrakers”, The Kid blurts out.

 Sometimes the silence can be like the thunder.

-Like most kids, the Kid misinterprets the situation.
+Like most kids, The Kid misinterprets the situation.
 With a sheepish expression he happily blabbers on:

 “You guys have been stuck with Dylan for ages!
 How can you?
 There’s a lot of interesting new stuff going on in the music world!
 Dylan is yesterday’s news.
 His time is over.
-I’ll admit he was great once, but hey!
-C’mon, that’s years ago!”
+I’ll admit he was great once, but that’s years ago!”

 Lark Skyrider’s voice is sharp as a razor’s blade.

-While he is talking, Lark Skyrider’s left foot is manically thumping up and down.
+Lark Skyrider’s left foot is manically thumping up and down.

 “Dylan,” he says sternly, “is not about music.
 Dylan is about life!”
+The Kid looks sick.

-“The philistines won a crushing victory in the great battle for ideas and ideals.
+“The philistines won the great battle for ideas and ideals.
 They have torched the earth, burned the sky and poisoned the water.
-And they don’t take prisoners.
-There’s no middle ground.
-They fuck you up and let you rot inside.
-They will not leave you alone before you have a mind like an accountant, think like a bloody accountant and act as one.”
+And they don’t take prisoners, but let you rot inside.
+They want you to have a mind like an accountant and act as one.
+That’s what’s left in this world of shadows and illusions.
+The only frail glimmer of hope is the sound of Dylan’s voice.”

 I look at Raymond.
 Raymond looks at me.